mcasperson/SuseBuildpacks/introduction.md

 Our sample buildpack will be quite simple and use only a subset of the functionality available to us.
 But even with this simple example, we can demonstrate many of the benefits that buildpacks bring to a build pipeline.

-We start with the `buildpack.toml` file:
+Our custom buildpack starts with the `buildpack.toml` file:

 ```toml
 # Buildpack API version